mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/access-control/rbac/index.md

 One important distinction from adding users is that all external groups are prefixed with `oidc:`, so a group name becomes `oidc:devops`.
 This prevents collision with locally defined groups.

-## Kommander Dashboard Authorization
+## DKP UI Authorization

-The Kommander Dashboard, and other HTTP applications protected by Kommander forward authentication, are also authorized by the Kubernetes RBAC API.
+The DKP UI, and other HTTP applications protected by Kommander forward authentication, are also authorized by the Kubernetes RBAC API.
 In addition to Kubernetes API resources, it is possible to define rules which map to HTTP URIs and HTTP verbs.
 Kubernetes RBAC calls these `nonResourceURLs`, Kommander forward authentication uses these rules to grant or deny access to HTTP endpoints.

 ### Default Roles